sjmack/BDRR/README.md

 BIGDAWG Relative Risk (BDRR)
 ================

-## version 1.0.2.9000
+## version 1.0.3.9000

-BDRR includes one function, *relRisk()*, which calculates relative risk and associated measures for BIGDAWG-formatted case-control genotype datasets (shown below), using the fmsb::riskratio function.
+BDRR includes one function, *relRisk()*, which calculates relative risk and associated measures for BIGDAWG-formatted non-case-control genotype datasets (shown below), using the fmsb::riskratio function.

+Here, “non-case-control” indciates that while two subject categories are required, the dataset should not include patients and controls; instead, the categories may be, e.g., for a dataset of patients, either of two disease states, where one disease state is coded as 0 and the other is coded as 1 in the second column of the dataset.

 ``` r
 BIGDAWG::HLA_data[1:4,]